 Web content accessibility means ensuring that everyone, including people with disabilities, can access and use your content.
-This guide covers the key settings that help you make interactions accessible.
+This guide covers the settings that help you make interactions accessible.

 Introduction